-Posted by Trey Johnson on 20 November 2020
+Posted by Guest Author on 20 November 2020

 I often meet with IT managers and data analysts who instinctively believe in moving some or all of their BI workloads to the cloud using solutions such as an ETL Data Warehouse, but do not have a ready grasp of the landscape and tools available to them.
 And that’s fair enough, right now it’s not exactly easy!
 Especially as Microsoft has recently bolstered its Azure platform, particularly around the pursuit of Data Science, Data Warehousing and Business intelligence/Analytics.
 There are three top questions that keep coming up in these conversations which I’ll look at in detail in this blog.